And, Why I’m Proud To Be Called A Pillow Fluffer!

 - One Kings Lane

-If you are looking for something on Etsy, but don’t know where to find it; let’s say you see a designer fabric like a Quadrille fabric for example.
-Go to your google search box and put in the name of the fabric and pillow and Etsy too, if you like.
-Hit images.
+If you are looking for something on Etsy but don’t know where to find it, let’s say you see a designer fabric like a Quadrille fabric, for example.
+Go to your google search box and put in the name of the fabric, pillow, Etsy.
+Click and then, when the search page comes up, hit the images tab.
 They’ll all pop up. :]